 Semi-manual solutions are usually the ones that are trying to fight for their share of the market by claiming that they have an automated web accessibility solution.
 They differ from manual solutions as they do offer some automatic remediation, however, they still require manual intervention.
 This means that such solutions are still time-consuming, expensive, and lose their compatibility edge as soon as new content is uploaded, or updates are made to the website.

 Web plugins, such as those found on WordPress, Shopify, and BigCommerce, provide very basic, and mostly cosmetic, accessibility fixes to a website.
-Although they’re often free, by not fully complying with the WCAG 2.0 level AA standards, they aren’t truly accessible to people with disabilities and leave the website wide open to litigation.
+Although they’re often free, by not complying with the WCAG 2.0 level AA standards, they aren’t truly accessible to people with disabilities and leave the website wide open to litigation.

-Fully automated web accessibility solution
+Automated web accessibility solution

 The ideal solution would combine all three of these options: be as accurate as a manual solution, have automated features to ensure constant compliance, and be at an affordable price rate. accessiBe fits this bill by providing full website remediation in under 48 hours and continuing to rescan the site daily for constant protection, without the need for manual intervention.
-After just a 5-minute install, website owners can rest assured that they’re fully accessible and compliant, and never have to worry about web accessibility again.
+After just a 5-minute install, website owners can rest assured that they’re accessible and compliant, and never have to worry about web accessibility again.

 Web Accessibility Post the Domino’s Case